eBooks

 Dance Me to the End of Time (a nod to Cohen) tries to pry open that crack.
 There is light, dim, fragile, but light, nonetheless.

-It’s early days in the fourth decade.
-I’ve published no other book in 2020.
+We are midway through the fourth decade.
 I’ve founded Changing Climate, Changing Lives Film Festival 2020.
 This is a new direction into a different medium.
-As for new books to be published between 2020 and 2029, my crystal ball is cloudy.
+As for new books to be published between 2025 and 2029, my crystal ball is cloudy.
 A writer never knows when his last book is his final book.
 All one can say for certain is there is always a final book.
-While Calvino won’t be back, hopefully I will.
+Whether Calvino will be back for a 19th book?
 Stay tuned.

 Copyright © 2003-2025 Heaven Lake Press, All Rights Reserved.